gg-tools/timestamp/README.md

 # Timestamp Tool

-A command tool that converts between time and timestamp.
+A command line tool that converts between time and timestamp.

 ## Installation